mah0001/metadata-editor-docs-v2/quick_start_script.md

 ## Step 2: Enter metadata

 On the left navigation tree, select *Metadata information / Information on metadata* to enter optional elements used to capture information on who documented the research project, and when.
-Enter your `name`, and the `date` of the day in ISO format (YYYY-MM-DD).
+Enter your name (as `Metadata producer`) and the `date` of the day in ISO format YYYY-MM-DD.
+This is the date when the metadata, not the research work, was produced.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_script_metadata_information_save.png)